If you’re wondering how to set up a WordPress AMP page, you’re not alone.

 Now let’s go through the steps to set up Google AMP for your WordPress website.
 It’s not super complicated, so this walkthrough should eliminate the chance of errors.

-We’ll be using the official WordPress AMP plugin as an example.
+We’ll be using the official WordPress AMP plugin and the AMP for WP as examples.

 1. Install and Activate the AMP Plugin

 If you’re using WordPress.com, you won’t be able to install any plugins unless you upgrade to their business plan.